kayageum/js-challenge-2022/README.md

-# nomad coder js challenge : the last mission
+# The last mission of nomad coder js challenge

 Build Momentum Page from Kokoa Clone Project